 - Experience in the design, conduct, and interpretation of GLP or non-GLP nonclinical pharmacology and toxicology studies

-- Experience supporting the development of small molecules, oligonucleotides, biologics, gene therapies and/or other therapies, including determining non-clinical program strategy and design.
+- Experience supporting the development of gene therapy, small molecules, oligonucleotides, biologics, gene therapies and/or other therapies, including determining non-clinical program strategy and design.
 Experience in genotoxicity, especially as related to gene therapy is a big plus

 - Experience with the preparation of regulatory submissions (IND/CTDs, NDA/BLA, etc.) and communicating/ interacting with health authorities desirable

 - Strong critical, scientific, and strategic thinking skills; Strong problem solving and decision making abilities